zoq/gym_tcp_api/README.md

 ## Getting started

-To start the server from the command line, run:
+To start the server from the command line:
+   * For Python server run:

+          $ python python/server.py

+   * For Elixir server run:

           $ iex -S mix

 In a separate terminal, you can then run the example agent: